TedHusted/awake/awake.md/awake.md

 “Some members are saying that Ally is asking them to tell it jokes.”

 “Yes, it just happened to Tessa.
-I don’t know why its asking us.
+I don’t know why it’s asking us.
 Ally is trained with hundreds of jokes.”

 “It seems Ally is also asking people to explain the jokes they tell.”